weedii/weedii/README.md

 ### Hi 👋!
 I'm Wael Abidi
-## I'm a software engineer student at Holberton School
+## I'm a software engineering student specialist in web development at Holberton School
 <!--
 **weedii/weedii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.